Erin-Weiss/tableau-DC-food-dashboard/README.md

 ## Objective

 Design and build a visually polished, fully interactive Tableau dashboard that analyzes the distribution and characteristics of Michelin-starred restaurants in Washington, D.C.
-The project integrates geographic, categorical, and numeric data into a single cohesive view — combining custom Figma-designed UI elements, geospatial mapping with layered encodings, dynamic filtering, and comparative benchmarking across cities and countries.
-The techniques demonstrated here — interactive geospatial visualization, multi-level drill-down, and custom UI/UX design — are directly transferable to dashboards in any business domain.
+The project integrates geographic, categorical, and numeric data into a single cohesive view, combining custom Figma-designed UI elements, geospatial mapping with layered encodings, dynamic filtering, and comparative benchmarking across cities and countries.
+The techniques demonstrated here (interactive geospatial visualization, multi-level drill-down, and custom UI/UX design) are directly transferable to dashboards in any business domain.

 ---